 by Tony Vidler

-Becoming an authority is the result of careful, deliberate and relentless pursuit of a plan to be positioned as such.
-It doesn’t just happen of its own accord.
+Becoming an Authority is the result of careful, deliberate and relentless pursuit of a plan to be positioned as such.
+It rarely just happens of its own accord.

 Early in a professionals career, before they have even reached the position of being an expert, nearly all resources and business effort are directed into “push” marketing strategies.
 Advertising, networking, marketing to create opportunities and then constantly selling….perpetually pushing oneself into the market to create business opportunities and gain customers.